preludetech/tutorial-getting-git/tutorial/12-practical-creating-and-merging-multiple-branches.md

 git checkout main
 ```

+Do you know what the HEAD is pointing at?
+Use `git log` to check yourself.

 Now let's merge the first branch:

 ```
 git merge feature/contact_link
 ```

 Take a moment to think about the commit graph.
 What do you think is happening here?
 Can you visualise it in your mind?
 Do you think there are new commits?
-Where is the head?
+Where is the `HEAD`?

 Take a look around your repo.
 Does everything look like you would expect?